Between Past and Future: The Rebirth of the Classical Guitar through Manuel de Falla’s Homenaje

 Musical Idealism

-In the 19th century, we can observe the change in musical aesthetics.
-German thinkers and critics started seeing instrumental music as entertainment and a source of truth.
-Music journals were essential in pushing the narrative of musical idealism that could praise and destroy works by others.
+In the 19th century, a notable shift in musical aesthetics is evident.
+German thinkers and critics began to view instrumental music as both entertainment and a source of truth.
+Music journals were essential in shaping the narrative of musical idealism, which could both praise and critique works by others.
 It significantly affected the nature of concerts, especially for guitarists who slowly faded away from those events.
-For example, in Germany, evening concerts were seen as entertainment where we could see diverse music, such as orchestra, guitar, and even jugglers and reciters.
-Afterwards, we could see programs made of only orchestral and chamber music that would encompass the idea of music.
-Slowly, we would see the guitar fade in the concert scene.
+For example, in Germany, evening concerts were seen as entertainment, offering a diverse range of music, including orchestras, guitar, and even jugglers and reciters.
+Afterwards, we could see programs consisting only of orchestral and chamber music that would encompass the idea of music.
+Slowly, the guitar would fade from the concert scene.

 Guitar limitation

-The instrument's limits often came during criticism in ways that degraded the guitar.
-Those limitations are even more apparent in the larger concert halls.
-The guitar is intricate and requires much focus on many things simultaneously.
+The instrument's limitations often became apparent during criticism in ways that degraded the guitar.
+Those limitations are even more evident in the larger concert halls.
+The guitar is intricate and requires a great deal of focus on multiple things simultaneously.
 The main argument was the lack of sonority.
 The unpleasant aspect of the guitar is even more apparent when misplayed.
 Critics and some guitar composers believed that the instrument should be limited to simple.
-It did not deserve sophisticated music based on its reputation and the instrument's limits compared to piano or ensemble music.
-If we observe the critics of the performance of Mauro Giuliani in 1808 in Vienna, where he premiered in his guitar concerto op.30.
-The guitarist did get praised for his musical ingenuity but still faced backlash because of the nature of the instrument.
+It did not deserve sophisticated music, given its reputation and the instrument's limitations compared to piano or ensemble music.
+If we observe the critics of Mauro Giuliani's performance in 1808 in Vienna, where he premiered his guitar concerto, Op.
+30, the guitarist received praise for his musical ingenuity but still faced backlash due to the nature of the instrument.

 (‘Has not every instrument its own limits decreed by nature?
 And if these are violated, must not the result be something artificial, or even deformed?
 We must put the guitar back in its place—let it stick to accompaniment—and we will always be happy to hear it.’)[2]

-In 1806, Friedrich Guthman wrote about the guitar in the Allgemeine Musikalische Zeitung (AMZ), an essential musical journal.
+In 1806, Friedrich Guthmann wrote about the guitar in the Allgemeine Musikalische Zeitung (AMZ), a seminal musical journal.
 The author wants to highlight the instrument's positive aspects while staying objective.

 (‘Every instrument has its limits, and so does the guitar ...
 An instrument's artful playing does not consist of doing everything possible on other instruments but in making everything as beautiful and enjoyable as possible within its limitations.
 Mankind so easily oversteps the boundaries in everything)!
 [3]

 The guitarist needed to consider those limitations in their compositional process and performance.
-Harvey Turnbull's book The Guitar from the Renaissance to the Present Day discusses Hector Berlioz's perception of the instrument in his Treatise on Modern Instrumentation and Orchestration, which sheds light on the challenges brought by the nature of the instrument.
+Harvey Turnbull's book, The Guitar from the Renaissance to the Present Day, discusses Hector Berlioz's perception of the instrument in his Treatise on Modern Instrumentation and Orchestration, which sheds light on the challenges posed by the instrument's nature.

 (It is almost impossible to write well for the guitar without being a player on the instrument.
 The majority of composers who employ it are, however, far from knowing it’s power; and therefore, they frequently give it things to play of excessive difficulty, little sonority, and small effect.)[4]

 Composing for the guitar requires different attention than other instruments, so we see few non-guitarist composers write for the instrument.
 If they do, they are unsophisticated accompaniment parts.
-Beriloz suggests the works of guitarists such as Zanni de Ferranti, Huerta and Fernando Sor as references for what the guitar can achieve.[5]
-One important thing to know is the training as a musician that Fernando Sor had that he could implement on his instrument, which factors in his achievements as a composer and guitarist compared to another self-taught guitarist without formal training.
-Berlioz also further discussed the decline that faced the instrument.
+Berlioz suggests the works of guitarists such as Zanni de Ferranti, Huerta and Fernando Sor as references for what the guitar can achieve.[5]
+One crucial aspect to consider is the training as a musician that Fernando Sor received, which he could apply to his instrument, contributing to his achievements as a composer and guitarist compared to those of a self-taught guitarist without formal training.
+Berlioz also further discussed the decline that the instrument faced.

 (Since the introduction of the pianoforte into all houses where the least taste for music exists, the guitar has been a little used, save in Spain and Italy.
 Some performers have studied it, and still study it, as a solo instrument, in such a way as to derive from his effects no less original than delightful.
 Composers employ it but little, either in the church, theatre, or concert room.
 Its feeble sonority, which does not allow its union with other instruments, or with many voices possessed even of ordinary brilliancy, is doubtless the cause of this.
 Nevertheless, its melancholy and dreamy character might more frequently be made available; it has a real charm of its own, and there would be no impossibility in so writing for it as to make this manifest.)[6]

-Various factors affected the decline of the guitar, such as the social perception of the instrument, the evolution of concert halls, the lack of formal contrapuntal training for the guitarist and the instrument limitation.
+Various factors contributed to the decline of the guitar, including social perceptions of the instrument, the evolution of concert halls, the lack of formal contrapuntal training for guitarists, and limitations of the instrument.
 However, we can find important pieces written for the guitar that helped it grow as a polyphonic instrument capable of executing sophisticated works by knowledgeable guitarists such as Fernando Sor and Mauro Giuliani.
 They stand out because they employ the instrument at its full potential.
-Their sophisticated approach to music made it possible to showcase what the guitar can accomplish.
+Their sophisticated approach to music made it possible to showcase what the guitar is capable of accomplishing.
 While the guitar was famous among amateurs, serious musicians such as Giuliani and Sor had a more extensive image of the instrument.
-While other instruments thrived in big concert halls, the guitar thrived in smaller environments, and more intimate spaces that did not stop it is continuity.
-Music's constant evolution is affected by various factors and is in constant motion, and the 19th century paved the way for the most important century for classical guitar.
+While other instruments thrived in big concert halls, the guitar thrived in smaller, more intimate spaces that did not stop its continuity.
+Various factors influence music's constant evolution, and it is in a state of continuous motion.
+The 19th century paved the way for the most significant century for the classical guitar.

 20th century